 - Eating unwashed, contaminated raw vegetable and fruits.

 Healthy beef and dairy cattle may carry E. coli in their intestines.
 When the animals are slaughtered and the meat is ground, the E. coli bacteria can mix into the meat.
 Cooking the meat usually kills the bacteria.

 The most common way to get infected with E. coli is to eat undercooked ground beef.
 You can be infected with E. coli if you don’t use a high enough temperature to cook your beef, or if you don’t cook it long enough.
 When you eat undercooked beef, the bacteria go into your stomach and intestines.

-The bacteria can also be passed from person to person in day care centers and nursing homes.
-If you have this infection and don't wash your hands well with soap after going to the bathroom, you can give the bacteria to other people when you touch things, especially food.
+The bacteria can also pass from person to person in day care centers and nursing homes.
+If you have this infection, you should wash your hands well with soap after going to the bathroom.
+If you don’t, you can give the bacteria to other people when you touch things, especially food.

 - Wash your hands carefully with soap before you start cooking.